Recently I’ve been using some excellent mantras for sleep. And oh, my goodness, have they helped me to get a good night’s rest.

-Affirmations are similar.
-Affirmations are basically short sentences that we say to ourselves to create certain thoughts and feelings.
+Contrastingly, affirmations are short sentences we say to ourselves to create certain thoughts and feelings.
 For instance, “I am calming, resting, and drifting off” is one good affirmation for sleep.

-Let me share with you the very best mantras for sleep, and you might also like to read my guide to using meditation for insomnia and sleep.
+Let me share with you the absolute best mantras for sleep.
+And you might also like to read my guide to using meditation for insomnia.

-Sleep mantras are sacred words and sounds that is used to help you to get to sleep at night.
-[READ: beginners mantra meditation guide].
+Sleep mantras are sacred words and sounds used to help you to get to sleep at night.

 Spiritual mantras are sacred phrases from yoga and Hindusim that have special powers.
-We use these when performing Japa (meditating on recitations), which helps to create the restful state of mind we get from meditation, plus the specific benefits of the specific one.
+We use these when performing Japa (meditating on recitations).
+This helps to create the restful state of mind we get from meditation, plus the specific benefits of the mantra.

 Sleep mantras originated in Ayurveda.